ikz87/dots-2.0/README.md

 Please note that this rice was made for a single 1080p monitor setup, If you have anything different than that you'll have to tweak some things on your own.

-The picom fork used for animations might be a little unstable.
-For any graphical glitches you may be having, toggle it off and on again with `super+p`
+~~The picom fork used for animations might be a little unstable~~ (shouldn't be anymore).
+For any graphical glitches you may be having, toggle it off and on again with `super+p`.

 ## Dependency list:
 ### AUR packages
 Just run this for this section (assuming you use yay):
 ```
-yay -Sy acpi alsa-utils-git blueman brave-bin bspwm colorpicker dunst eww-git flameshot hsetroot imagemagick jq kitty mantablockscreen network-manager-applet pa-applet-git picom-animations-git playerctl polkit-gnome polybar pulseaudio python3 rofi scrot sox spicetify-cli spotify sxhkd thunar wmctrl wpgtk-git xclip xdotool xprintidle xwinfo-git --needed
+yay -Sy acpi alsa-utils-git blueman brave-bin bspwm colorpicker dunst eww-git flameshot hsetroot imagemagick jq kitty mantablockscreen network-manager-applet pa-applet-git playerctl polkit-gnome polybar pulseaudio python3 rofi scrot sox spicetify-cli spotify sxhkd thunar wmctrl wpgtk-git xclip xdotool xprintidle xwinfo-git --needed
 ```
 If you're not using arch, this is the dependency list, install in wathever way you want:
 - acpi